 MAKE THE DOUGH:

-Mix: In a very large mixing bowl combine the water, yeast and salt.
+Mix: In a very large mixing bowl, combine the water, yeast, and salt.
 If adding herbs, now is a good time, use a teaspoon or so of your favorite herbs or double if using fresh.
-Add flour all at once and stir with a wooden spoon.
+Add flour all at once and stir with a wooden spoon or mix with your fingers.
 Takes only a minute, if that.
 No need to knead, just mix.
-You just want everything mixed well, no streaks of flour left, and you’re done.
+You just want everything combined with no streaks of flour left and you’re done.

-Rise: Cover container loosely (I used a towel to cover).
-Let it rise in a warm area with no draft, may take anywhere from 2 to 4 hours depending on temperatures (ideal temp is 80 – 90).
+Rise: Cover container with saran wrap (recommended) or a clean kitchen towel.
+Let the dough rise in a warm area with no draft.
+It may take anywhere from 2 to 4 hours, depending on the temperature (ideal temp is 75 – 85).

 Separate: Once done, if making the master recipe, pull away 1/4 of the dough and refrigerate the rest to bake later.
 Store unused dough covered tightly with plastic wrap in the refrigerator for up to 2 weeks.

-Rest: Place your dough ball onto a flat surface lined with parchment paper (if not using parchment paper, place on flat surface dusted with cornmeal or flour), and let it rest for at least 30 minutes.
+Rest: Place your dough ball (boule) onto a flat surface lined with parchment paper (if not using parchment paper, place on a flat surface dusted with cornmeal or flour), and let it rest for at least 30 minutes.
 No need to cover it.
-If the dough has been refrigerated, it helps to let it rest a little more, until it’s no longer chilled.
+If the dough has been refrigerated, it helps to let it rest a little more until it’s no longer chilled.

 BAKE THE DOUGH: